rudidude86/gura-lang.github.io/documents/Syntax.md

            +- Binary <----+- BinaryOp
            |              +- Assign
            |              `- Member
-           +- Container <-+- Root
+           +- Collector <-+- Lister
+           |              +- Iterer
            |              +- Block
-           |              +- Lister
-           |              `- Iterer
+           |              `- Root
            `- Compound <--+- Indexer
                           `- Caller

 ### {{ page.chapter }}.2.2.
 Simple Expression

-Expression `Value` holds a value of `number`, `string` or `binary` type.
+* A `Value` expression holds a value of `number`, `string` or `binary` type.
   Those types of value are described with string literal, number literal and b-prefixed string literal in a script respectively.

         3.141
         'hello'
         b'\x00\x01\x02\0x03'

-Expression `Identifier` consists of a symbol and zero or more attributes trailing it.
+* An `Identifier` expression consists of a symbol and zero or more attributes trailing it.

         foo:attr1:attr2

-Expression `Suffixed` has a suffix symbol and a preceding literal or string or number.
+* A `Suffixed` expression has a suffix symbol and a preceding literal or string or number.

         123.45foo
         'hello world'foo

 ### {{ page.chapter }}.2.3.
 Unary

-Expression `UnaryOp` consists of a unary operator and a child expression on which the operator is applied.
+* A `UnaryOp` expression consists of a unary operator and a child expression on which the operator is applied.

         -foo

-Expression `Quote` consts of a back quotation and a child expression that is to be quoted by it.
+* A `Quote` expression consists of a back quotation and a child expression that is to be quoted by it.

         `foo

 ### {{ page.chapter }}.2.4.
 Binary

-Expression `BinaryOp` consists of a binary operator and two child expressions on which the operator is applied.
+* A `BinaryOp` expression consists of a binary operator and two child expressions on which the operator is applied.

         x + y

-Expression `Assign` consists of an equal symbol, an expression on the left side that is a target of the assignment and an expression on the right side that is an assignment source.
+* An `Assign` expression consists of an equal symbol, an expression on the left side that is a target of the assignment and an expression on the right side that is an assignment source.
+  Elements that can be specified on the left are `Identifer`, `Lister`, `Indexer`, `Caller` and `Member`.

         x = y

-Expression `Member` is responsible for accessing variables in a property owner like instance, class and module.
+* A `Member` expression is responsible for accessing variables in a property owner like instance, class and module.
   Below are available Member accessors.

         x.y  x::y  x:*y  x:&y

   Member accessor `x.y` takes a reference to a property owner on the left side and a variable identifier on the right side.

   Others are for what is called Member Mapping and take a list or an iterator on the left side, each of which elements is a reference to a property owner.

 ### {{ page.chapter }}.2.5.
-Container

-Expression `Root`

-Expression `Block`

-Expression `Lister`

-Expression `Iterer`
+Collector

+* A `Lister` expression is a series of element expressions embraced by a pair of square brackets.

+* An `Iterer` expression is a series of element expressions embraced by a pair of parentheses.

+* A `Block` expression is a series of element expressions embraced by a pair of square curly brackets.

+* A `Root` expression represents a series of element expressions that appear in the top sequence.

 ### {{ page.chapter }}.2.6.
 Compound

-Expression `Indexer`

-Expression `Caller`
+* An `Indexer` expression consists of a head element and a series of element expressions embraced by a pair of square brackets.

+* A `Caller` expression consists of a head element, a series of element expressions embraced by a pair of parentheses and a block expression.